Classic Rock from Victoria BC

 Victoria band originally formed in 2002.
 Joined in 2006.
 Current members include Dave McAra, Harj Nandra and Ken Kroeger.
 Band is active for special engagements only.

 Victoria band.
-Lead guitarist in the V Lounge (Red Lion) Saturday Jam host band.
-2014 to present.
-Band is currently active and performing.
+Lead guitarist in the V Lounge (Red Lion) Saturday Jam host band and other local venues.
+2014 to 2019.

 |The Offenders||Lead Guitar||2001-2003|

 |Various Studio & Live Projects||Lead Guitar||1992-1997|

 |Stumblin' Blind||Lead Guitar||1973-1980|

 Available for lessons